Heartwarming / The Ren & Stimpy Show

 - "Son of Stimpy".
 Crowning Moment of Heartwarming combined with a Crowning Moment of Funny, since the whole episode is dedicated to Stimpy's fart, that he happens to believe is his son (originally aptly titled "Stimpy's First Fart").
 Stinky (as in, the fart) leaves his home (as in, Stimpy's butt).
 The whole episode is spent on Stimpy trying to find Stinky, and is sealed with a heartwarming reunion.

 - Don't forget Ren.
-His grief at losing Stimpy and his joy at having him back are downright beautiful, especially considering it's Ren we're talking about.
+His grief at losing Stimpy and his joy at having him back are downright beautiful, especially considering it's Ren we're talking aboutnote .

-- The scene of a completely deflated Stimpy, who Ren vigorously tries to cheer up with his favorite programs (all of which he has shown nothing but contempt for beforehand).
+- The scene of a completely deflated Stimpy, who Ren vigorously tries to cheer up first with his favorite programs (all of which he has shown nothing but contempt for beforehand), and then with a new catnip mouse he had just gotten for him.
 He that desperately wants Stimpy to be happy again.

 - The end of Stimpy's bedtime story "The Littlest Giant".
 The eponymous giant saves a village from a terrible drought.
 In return, he gets what he always wanted: a friend.

 - "Mad Dog Hoek": During Stimpy's "I like Darren!" rant, he goes nuts.
 It was rather heartwarming seeing Ren who's normally rather crazy and rude try to calm Stimpy down.